-When a client lives out of state, judges will sometimes waive their appearance in court.
+Judges will sometimes waive a defendant's appearance in court, particularly if the defendant lives out of state.
 Your case will continue, but you don't necessarily have to travel hundreds of miles for court appearances.

 In Monroe County, these types of appearance waivers are granted pretty regularly for defendants who don't live in New York.